 The investors are closely involved with their forest and participate in decision making.
 They can identify directly with their forest, visit it if they choose, and they know exactly where their money is going and what it is being spent on.
 Because they are growing one crop rotation there is no income from the forest until harvest, which occurs at the end of the investment.
 Investors therefore have to fund the cost of the work occurring in their forest each year and do not receive annual dividends.

-Ownership of the land is a key feature of a Forest Enterprises investment – it is both profitable and also eliminates an annual rental commitment or sharing of the harvest proceeds.
+Ownership of the land is a key feature of a Forest Enterprises investment and gives investors more control over their forests.
+It eliminates commitments such as annual rentals, payments for access or the sharing of harvest proceeds.
+And there is the potential to enjoy gains from any increase in the value of the land over time.
 Learn more about our Investment Structure here.

 We use the best possible and most appropriate tree stock for each particular forest, taking into account the individual site, genetics, tree stock availability and the cost-benefit from an investment perspective.
 The test is always whether the tree stock used can be converted into the highest investor return.